Annual Guide to Seasonal Events

 Government & Civic Activity

-• New legislative sessions and municipal planning cycles typically begin in January.
+- New legislative sessions and many municipal planning cycles typically begin in January.

-• Property assessment notices are commonly issued during winter months, ahead of spring grievance periods.
+- In some jurisdictions, property assessment notices are issued during the winter or early spring, ahead of local grievance periods.

 Schools & Education

-• College financial aid and scholarship application deadlines frequently fall during this period.
+- College financial aid, admissions, and scholarship deadlines often cluster during this period.

 Transportation & Infrastructure

-• Winter weather advisories may affect Long Island Rail Road service and road conditions.
+- Winter weather advisories may affect Long Island Rail Road service, airport operations, and road conditions.

 Early Spring (March)